 Rice is one of the most versatile and inexpensive staple foods in the world, which is a good reason to build a meal around it any time you're cooking for a group.
-That raises a difficulty in how recipes are written.
-You calculate your servings based on a given quantity of cooked rice, but uncooked rice is what you start with.
-Fortunately, you can make that conversion with an easy rule of thumb.
+However, when planning the meal, you calculate the number of servings based on a given quantity of cooked rice, but dry, uncooked rice is what you start with.
+The conversion is actually easy, depending on the type of rice used in your recipe.

 Video of the Day

-Most of the volume of a grain of rice is made up of tightly packed granules of starch.
-When you cook the rice those granules absorb the cooking liquid, swelling up and increasing dramatically in size.
 Most varieties of rice absorb roughly twice their volume of water, so at the end of your cooking time they'll have tripled in volume.
-That means for every cup of uncooked rice you started with, you'll have approximately three cups of cooked rice.
-There is some variation, depending on the type of rice you've chosen.
+That means for every cup of uncooked rice you started with, you'll have approximately 3 cups of cooked rice.
+There is some variation between the uncooked and cooked rice, depending on the type of rice you've chosen.

 Rice Selection and Volume